TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 Keep in mind that it's important to add a fallback font.
 If you're linking to an external API, you have no guarantee that the URL won't change, or that the external API won't go down at some point.
 Having a reasonable fallback means that if something goes wrong, at least your site won't look completely broken.

 There are performance issues with using imported files, which you will read more about in the assignments.
-Ultimately it is best to use a font stack instead of imported fonts if your design allows for it, however, there are times you will want to use an imported font.
+Therefore, it is best to use a font stack instead of imported fonts if your design allows for it.
+However, there are times you will want to use an imported font.

 #### Online font libraries